sympy/live/README.md

 > Use the [upstream requirements file](https://github.com/jupyterlite/demo/blob/main/requirements.txt) as reference.

 > [!NOTE]
-> The version of SymPy running on [live.sympy.org/](https://live.sympy.org/) depends on the package version included in Pyodide.
-> See [here](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) for the current package versions.
-> Updating the SymPy version requires first updating the [SymPy package in Pyodide](https://github.com/pyodide/pyodide/tree/main/packages/sympy).
-> See this [PR](https://github.com/pyodide/pyodide/pull/5098) for example.
-> Once the new version of `jupyterlite-pyodide-kernel` is released (which can take months),
+> Pyodide might not have the latest version of SymPy available in PyPI.
+The [version of SymPy available in Pyodide](https://github.com/pyodide/pyodide/tree/main/packages/sympy) is updated only when a new version of Pyodide is released.
+This can take a considerable amount of time, which means that it can get outdated.
+> Therefore, we ensure that the version of SymPy used in the SymPy Live Shell is up-to-date by running the `pip download sympy --no-deps` command before deployment, which downloads the latest version of SymPy from PyPI and stores it in `custom_wheels/`.
+This directory is indexed by JupyterLite via the `jupyter_lite_config.json` file to make the wheel available to the Pyodide kernel for the REPL app for installation.
-> we can update the version in `requirements.txt` and deploy the updated SymPy Live Shell following the instructions below.
+> It is still recommended to keep updating the SymPy version in Pyodide to the latest version to ensure that the SymPy Live Shell is always up-to-date, so that we don't have to run the `pip download` command before every deployment.

 ### Deploying in production